 Zezira II Well Renewal – South Sudan

 The Zezira II Community Well Rehabilitation has been COMPLETED!
-To read the #Conclusion Report and watch the video click the link or scroll down below.
+To read the #Conclusion Report and watch the video scroll down below.

 This is Project 10 of Phase 2 of our South Sudan Well Rehab Program.
 Phase 1 of the program began with the Tore region, which became the center of a new wave of violence.
 These Phase 2 projects are being done along the Yei River, of Yei State.
 We continue with multiple well rehabs in Yei County where many are displaced from the last two years of violence in the Unity and Jonglei States.